mikedane/giraffeacademy.com/content/databases/sql/20-triggers.md

 seo_title: "Triggers | SQL | Mike Dane"
 subheader:
      greeting: SQL - Database Programming Language
      description: This course covers the basics of working with SQL.
-Work your way through the videos and we'll teach you everything you need to know to interact with database management systems and create powerful relational databases!
+Work your way through the videos/articles and I'll teach you everything you need to know to interact with database management systems and create powerful relational databases!
 description: This tutorial covers triggers in SQL.
 author: Mike Dane
 image: triggers.png